KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 Due to differences between the Android bootloader and regular bootloaders for GNU/Linux systems, a plugin to the kernel build system, [installkernel](https://github.com/KireinaHoro/installkernel), which serves to correctly install the kernel automatically, has been created.
 Installkernel packs the kernel and preinit files into a `boot.img` and flashes it to the correct partition.

 Using the Android kernel headers matter when building Android components natively on the device.
-Ebuilds for kernel headers with version corresponding to the kernel sources have been created in the `sys-kernel` category as well, and the user is recommended to use the correct version of kernel headers.
+Ebuilds for kernel headers with the version corresponding to the kernel sources have been created in the `sys-kernel` category as well, and the user is recommended to use the correct version of kernel headers.

-## Start Android in container for phone functionality
+## Start Android in a container for phone functionality

 The Android system is started as a guest in LXC in Gentoo.
 As the Android filesystem structure differs from GNU/Linux greatly and some paths overlap, keeping the Android filesystem tree in a separate place is desired rather than mixing them together.
 The project [SharkBait-setup](https://github.com/KireinaHoro/installkernel) has been created to automatically set up a vanilla Android device with Gentoo chroot available as a Portage-powered Android system.

 ## Toolchain for Android system target

-Toolchains that run on different host architectures is important for building Android system natively on the device.
-[GCC](https://jsteward.moe/toolchain-for-aarch64-linux-android.html) and [LLVM](https://jsteward.moe/toolchain-clang-llvm-with-sanitiazers-for-android.html) cross-compile toolchains for Android `aarch64-linux-android` target have been reproduced without Google's obscured scripts, which greatly helps to building Android on an AArch64 host, specifically the Android device itself.
+Toolchains that run on different host architectures is important for building the Android system natively on the device.
+[GCC](https://jsteward.moe/toolchain-for-aarch64-linux-android.html) and [LLVM](https://jsteward.moe/toolchain-clang-llvm-with-sanitiazers-for-android.html) cross-compile toolchains for Android `aarch64-linux-android` target have been reproduced without Google's obscured scripts, which greatly helps in building Android on an AArch64 host, specifically the Android device itself.

 ## Documentation Work

 Development details have been kept by blog articles that explain work done on specific topics.
 These articles form the weekly reports of progress.
-The [user guide](https://wiki.gentoo.org/wiki/User:Jsteward/SharkBait_User_Guide) and [porter's guide](https://wiki.gentoo.org/wiki/User:Jsteward/SharkBait_User_Guide) have been created on Gentoo Wiki to serve as official documentations for the project.
+The [user guide](https://wiki.gentoo.org/wiki/User:Jsteward/SharkBait_User_Guide) and [porter's guide](https://wiki.gentoo.org/wiki/User:Jsteward/SharkBait_User_Guide) have been created on Gentoo Wiki to serve as official documentation for the project.

 ## Community Building

 Regular discussion about the project takes place every Saturday at 2:00 AM UTC time in #shark-bait at Freenode IRC.
 Tyson Tan, the designer for the KDE mascot, have created a mascot and a logo for the project.
-A website [shark-bait.org](https://www.shark-bait.org/) that serves as a portal and development blog has been created by my fellow developers that helped me work on the project.
+A website [shark-bait.org](https://www.shark-bait.org/) that serves as a portal and development blog has been created by fellow developers that helped me work on the project.

 ## Work left to be done